exploitintel/cve-cwe-qwen3-32b

 • CVE to CWE Mapping: Accurately translates free-text CVE descriptions into one or more CWE IDs.

-• Low Hallucination: Rarely predicts non-existent CWEs, ensuring high reliability.
+• Low Hallucination: Rarely predicts non-existent CWEs, maintaining a conservative and reliable output.

-• Specialized Training: Trained on the exploitintel/cve-cwe-consensus dataset, which includes 69,386 rows where NVD and CNA agree on CWE assignments, mapped to CWE View-1003.
+The model was fine-tuned using QLoRA (4-bit) with Unsloth on the exploitintel/cve-cwe-consensus dataset, which comprises 69,386 rows where NVD and CNA agree on CWE labels after roll-up to CWE View-1003.
+Training involved 2 epochs with a context length of 512.

 Usage & Limitations